reytoms/Portfolio/Project_part1.md

 ## Method and Medium

 I would like to use Shorthand for the final compilation of my story.
 From a quick research of the tool, I believe that the single page view of it will keep my story rolling by a simple scroll.
-I hope to use interactive charts with appealing colors, fonts, and an apt-title.
+I hope to use interactive charts with appealing colors (especially to create a tour map of France), fonts, and an apt-title.
 I believe embedding images create personability with the viewers, so I might consider that as well.

 Below is my planned methodology for the successful completion of the project: